DIRaaa1/ETE_PROJECT_CODE/README.md

 ### Daily panel

-The daily input requires `Code`, `Date`, `open`, `high`, `low`, `close`, `pre_close`, `vol`, and `amount`. `adj_factor` and `vwap` are optional; the adjustment factor defaults to one and VWAP is derived when absent.
-Daily volume is interpreted in lots and daily amount in thousands, matching the feature builder's source-data convention.
+Daily inputs require `Code`, `Date`, `open`, `high`, `low`, `close`, `pre_close`, `vol`, and `amount`, with volume in lots and amount in thousands of currency units. `adj_factor` defaults to one, and `vwap` is calculated when absent.

-The input may be one table or a directory of Parquet files.
-If a daily file does not contain `Date`, its filename stem is used as the date.
+Supply one table or a directory of Parquet files; directory filenames provide `Date` when that column is absent.

 ### Minute panels

 Minute inputs require `Code`, `Minute`, `open`, `high`, `low`, `close`, `vol`, and `amount`; `adj_factor` is optional.
-A session may be supplied as one table or as a directory of minute files.
-When `Minute` is absent, each filename stem is used as the minute value.
+Prices should already be back-adjusted.
+Supply a session table or a directory of minute files; directory filenames provide `Minute` when that column is absent.

-`build_features.py` receives the signal-date minute session.
-DE additionally receives the first two minutes of the next session through `--early-open`. `build_labels.py` receives the complete entry session on `t+1` and exit session on `t+2`; it selects the protocol-specific VWAP windows internally.
+Features use the signal-date session, with DE adding the next session's first two minutes through `--early-open`.
+Labels use the complete entry and exit sessions and select the required VWAP windows internally.

 ### Eligibility and calendar tables

-The eligibility panel used by `prepare_panel.py` requires `Code`, entry-session `Date`, `is_st`, `is_limit_up_open`, and `is_limit_down_open`.
-The trading calendar maps each entry session back to its signal date.
-Calendar and signal-date tables require a `Date` column.
+The eligibility table requires `Code`, entry-session `Date`, `is_st`, `is_limit_up_open`, and `is_limit_down_open`.
+Calendar and signal-date tables require `Date`; the calendar links entry sessions to signal dates.

 All security codes are normalised to six-character strings.
 Supported exchange-code prefixes are `0`, `3`, and `6`.

 ## End-to-end workflow

-The feature and label builders process one signal date at a time.
-Repeat the first two steps for every required date and store the resulting Parquet files in protocol-specific directories.
+Run the Bash examples below from the repository root.
+Build features and labels for each signal date and save them in separate O2O and DE directories.

-Ten-session models also require feature panels for the nine trading sessions immediately before the first target date.
-These rows provide sequence context only and are not training, validation, or test targets.
+All models share a universe requiring ten-session feature histories, so include the nine sessions before the first target date as context.
+Raw daily inputs also need earlier history for features with lags of up to 60 sessions.

 ### 1. Construct features